cutright/DVHA-DICOM-Editor/README.md

 Some DICOM tags point to multiple values (i.e., MultiValue pydicom class).
 As of DVHA DICOM Editor v0.6, a new DICOM tag value can be interpreted as a list if it begins with `[`, ends with `]`, and uses `, ` (comma-space) as a separator (this is the same format as python's `str` representation of a list).
-Each item of the list will be converted to the type provided by the user in the "Value Type" drop-down.
-Do not add single of double quotes to make an item a string.
+Do not add quotes to make an item a string.
+All value typing is handled by pydicom.

 ### Example
 The DICOM tag `ImageOrientationPatient` (0020, 0037) is a list of 6 integers.
 If you want this orientation to be head first-supine (HFS), it's value should be set to `[1, 0, 0, 0, 1, 0]`.
-The "Value Type" should be set to str since this tag's Value Representation (VR) is DecimalString (DS).